Certora/ccip/contracts/src/v0.8/ccip/pools/GHO/diffs/UpgradeableBurnMintTokenPool_diff.md

 +  /// favor of a new token pool.
 +  /// @dev New token pool should mint and transfer liquidity to this pool (since this pool
 +  /// does not hold tokens at any point in time) which can be burnt and hence will reduce
 +  /// the facilitator bucket level on GHO.
-The naming convention is inspired from  that in
-+  /// LockRelease type token pools for the sake of consistency.
 +  /// @param amount The amount of tokens to burn.
 +  function directBurn(uint256 amount) external onlyOwner {
 +    _burn(amount);